valeriearena/webapp-jaxrs-cdi-ejb-jpa-jms/README.md

-# TomEE with JAX-RS, JAXB, CDI, EJB, JPA, and JMS.
+# TomEE with JAX-RS, CDI, EJB, JPA, and JMS.

 Follow the Setup Steps below.